4

 Different Questions

-Evaluates your ability to identify patterns, solve novel problems, and think abstractly without relying on prior knowledge-the purest measure of fluid intelligence (Gf) and the strongest predictor of learning potential, problem-solving capacity, and adaptability to new situations.
+Evaluates your ability to identify patterns, solve novel problems, and think abstractly without relying heavily on prior knowledge.

 What We Measure: